tangshuang/etx/README.md

-# EventsStore
+# HelloEvents

 A JS events manager.

 ## Install

 ```
-npm install --save events-store
+npm install --save hello-events
 ```

 ## Usage

 ```
-import EventsStore from 'events-store'
+import HelloEvents from 'hello-events'

 class MyClass {
   constructor() {
-    this.evtsman = new EventsStore()
+    this.evtsman = new HelloEvents()
     this.fn = this.fn.bind(this)
   }
   bind() {